machinewulf/useful-commands/useful_commands.md

 #
 ```

--   The computer wont read anything that begins with a hashtag
+-   The computer won't read anything that begins with a hashtag
 -   Good for annotating and adding instructions to scripts

 ``` bash